VISIT: Visualizing and Interpreting the Semantic Information Flow of Transformers: Tracing the Semantics Behind the Attention's Output

 \subsection{Projecting Only the Top Attention Heads}

-The effect of each head is not equal since each has a different norm, sometimes making a few more dominant than others when they are concatenated together into one vector.
-We separately ranked each attention block's heads with the $OV$ circuit ($A_j W_O$) according to their norms and repeated the comparison.
+We observe that at each attention block the norms of the different heads vary across generations, making the top tokens of the heads with the largest norms more dominant when they are concatenated together into one vector.
+Therefore, we separately ranked each attention block's heads with the $OV$ circuit ($A_j W_O$) according to their norms and repeated the comparison.
 We found that only the few heads with the largest norm have a common vocabulary with their attention block output (\autoref{fig:projecting_top_heads_only_top3}), which gradually increases the effect on the blocks' outputs and the final prediction (\autoref{fig:projecting_top_head_by_norm}).
 This suggests that the attention block operates as a selective association gate: by making some of the heads much more dominant than others, this gate chooses which heads' semantics to promote into the residual (and which to suppress).